Igalia/wpewebkit.org/_posts/a-good-choice.md

 layout: post
 title: "WPE Builds"
 tags: [about]
+data: { dateless: "true" }
-permalink: /about/builds.html
+permalink: /about/is-wpe-a-good-choice.html
 ---

-# WPE Builds
+# Is WPE a good choice for my project?

 Stuff cribbed from the many places this exists into something understandable and pretty